vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/slides.md

 <!-- .element: class="fragment fade-in" -->

-Use `--` to sperate vertical slides in a horizontal slide.
+Use `--` to separate vertical slides in a horizontal slide.

 <!-- .element: class="fragment fade-in" -->